Alex-Jando/HTTP-PyServer/README.md

 # Project Description

-HTTP-PyServer is a simple, and extremly light-weight solution to create powerful projects relying on the web with few lines of code.
+HTTP-PyServer is a simple, and extremely light-weight solution to create powerful projects relying on the web with the fewest lines of code.
 It uses python built-in packages to host server's and then handle http requests, as well as responses.
 It's extremely customizable, and allows you do to almost everything you might want.

 HTTP-PyServer is also very flexible on your project layout.
 It ensures security by allowing you to specify which files to send, and to where.
 HTTP-PyServer allows you to do everything you need whilst keeping hands relaxed with as few lines of code as possible.